edsonpsantos/Spotity-Clone-iOS/README.md

-# Spotify-Clone-iOS
+# Spotify UI Clone iOS

 ## 📱 About this project
-This project it's a rebuild Spotify iOS mobile application in SwiftUI.
+This project it's a rebuild Spotify UI iOS mobile application in SwiftUI.
 The repository contains all code based on an MVVM architecture pattern to organize the files and keep the code as efficient as possible.

 ##  🤔 Technologies and Features I will use: